 The Difference Between ATM Fees and Bank Card Fees

 Travellers often get confused when it comes to the difference between bank charges and ATM fees.
-Many people in our Facebook group believe that by getting equipped with a travel card from a mobile bank before they go (for example Wise, N26, Revolut or Starling) means that they will be able to get money out abroad without being charged a penny.
+Many people in our Facebook group believe that by getting equipped with a travel card from a mobile bank or Fintech company before they go (for example Wise, N26, Revolut or Starling) means that they will be able to get money out abroad without being charged a penny.
 After all, these cards advertise ‘free cash withdrawals’ don’t they?

 Unfortunately, this is not the case.
 While your bank itself may allow free withdrawals at ATMs, it is the ATM provider that is responsible for charging you the fee.
 This is sometimes called an ‘access fee’.

 “I got charged every time I withdrew cash at an ATM in Thailand using my Starling bank card.
 Wherever possible I tried to pay on card in the end, just to try and save my cash!” – Kate.

 Are Travel Cards Worth Getting?